How to sell a house in probate – the really useful Irish guide

 Probate is the legal term for distributing the estate of a deceased person according to his/her will.
 In plain English, this means that for the property and any assets left in their will to transfer to the people they chose, the will must go through the probate process.

 Everyone’s estate must be distributed in a certain way; for example, a deceased’s debts and taxes must be paid from their estate before those named in the will receive their inheritance.
 The rules of the probate process ensure the legal transfer of the estate is as the deceased wanted.

-The will names an Executor, usually a family member or trusted friend, who will be responsible for ensuring the deceased’s wishes are carried out as outlined in their will.
+The will name an Executor, usually, a family member or trusted friend, who will be responsible for ensuring the deceased’s wishes are carried out as outlined in their will.

 What does it mean for me if I’m selling a house in probate?